An interfaith alliance helping children and families experiencing homelessness achieve lasting self-sufficiency.

 Under the leadership of Tony Milner, Family Promise continued to partner with local homeless planning groups, and increase congregational, government and private support of Family Promise – Salt Lake’s programs.
 Family Promise – Salt Lake partners with over 45 communities of faith (13 of which are hosting congregations).
 Tony Milner stepped down to take a position in another organization in Spring 2016.
 Dawn Hoffman took over as the Volunteer Executive Director as the Board searched for the correct replacement for Executive Director.

 JD Donnelly was hired in early 2017 as the Executive Director.
 In addition to JD being hired, Mckinley Goreham, Case Manager and Samantha Almanza, Program Manager joined the Family Promise team.
 The Transitional Housing Program/Units were adjusted to include more Case Management and focus on setting families up for a successful move to traditional long term housing.
-Security National Mortgage made a donation to acquire the Security National Promise House duplex increasing the transitional housing units from 5 to 7 apartments.
+Security National Mortgage made a donation to acquire the Security National Promise House duplex increasing the transitional housing units from 5 to 7 apartments in July.
+The red brick house next to the Day Center was acquired in December, further increasing transitional housing units available to 8.